Keke Ogungbe, ID Cabasa, Asha unveil game flow for Naija Star Search

 In the group stage, three teams will be formed with five evictions in three episodes.
 After the weekly performance, the team with the lowest score will go on probation, by audience votes.
 Then members of the team on probation will nominate their team members for eviction.

-The following phase will have the remaining twelve contestants divided into six teams of two eachn and judges will decide which four contestants get evicted.
+The following phase will have the remaining 12 contestants divided into six teams of two each and judges will decide which four contestants get evicted.
 Likewise, in the solo performances, which will have five evictions, the judges will decide who goes home.
 Four contestants will compete in the final episode consisting of three finalists plus one contestant saved by audience votes.

 The judges say, unlike other music reality shows, the Naija Star Search show is unique because the focus is solely on Afrobeats, an umbrella term for all kinds of songs originating in Nigeria.
 In a media chat, Ogungbe said that he and his fellow judges would look out for authenticity, potential, originality and street credibility among the talents, adding that the top seven finalists from the show would be groomed by the Kennis Music label and given a platform to turn their raw talents into superstars.